PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 ### Step5: Compiling the Project

-Before compiling the project, complete the following steps:
+To compile the project, complete the following steps:

 1. **Add the `niosv.qip` file to the project**:
     - Click on **Project ➡️ Add/Remove Files in Project...**